 Spanish Steps

 are special

 These picturesque 18th century steps climb a steep hill, connecting the piazza below with a twin-towered church and its piazza above.
-They have become one of the world's most popular gathering places for tourists.
+The Spanish Steps have become one of the world's most popular gathering places for tourists.

+Spanish Steps